 Personally, I like to eat something with more nutritional value in the morning than coffee and cigarettes.
 For one, I need something to chew.
 And now, I crave something warm and filling for these winter days, which will counteract with the fact our flat might as well be an igloo.
 I don’t wear slippers because they’re sexy.

-However, what are the breakfast options in France?
+What are the breakfast options in France?

-Sure, confiture is always wonderful, and so is baguette and together they make a winning combination, but knowing my stomach, there will be violent angry animal noises emanating from it within hour demanding further sustenance.
+Sure, confiture is always wonderful, and so is baguette and together they make a winning combination, but knowing my stomach, there will be violent angry animal noises emanating from it within the hour demanding further sustenance.